-When no port is provisioned for the endpoint, the commands MUST be sent to the default MGCP port, which is 2427 for commands sent to Gateways and 2727 for commands sent to Call Agent.
+When no port is provisioned for the endpoint,30 the commands MUST be sent to the default MGCP port, which is 2427 for commands sent to Gateways and 2727 for commands sent to Call Agent.
 To minimize backward compatibility issues it is RECOMMENDED that the Call Agent always explicitly state the MGCP port to use in NCS messages (and not rely on the default).
 MGCP messages, carried over UDP, may be subject to losses.
 In the absence of a timely response, commands are repeated.
-MGCP entities are expected to keep, in memory, a list of the responses sent to recent transactions, i.e., a list of all the responses sent over the last Tthist seconds, as well as a list of the transaction identifiers of the recent responses.
+MGCP entities are expected to keep, in memory, a list of the responses sent to recent transactions, i.e., a list of all the responses sent over the last Tt{hist} seconds, as well as a list of the transactions that are being executed currently.
+Transaction identifiers of incoming commands are compared to transaction identifiers of the recent responses.
 If a match is found, the MGCP entity does not execute the transaction, but simply repeats the response.
 If no match is found, the MGCP entity examines the list of currently executing transactions.
 If a match is found, the MGCP entity will not execute the transaction: If the command is a CreateConnection or ModifyConnection command a provisional response is sent, otherwise the command is simply ignored.